Ford recalls 330,000 Mustangs to fix rear camera problem

 The recall covers cars from the 2015 to 2017 model years.

-Documents posted Wednesday by U.S. safety regulators say the rear view camera wiring can become loose or damaged, causing the problem.
+Documents posted Wednesday by the U.S. National Highway Traffic Safety Administration say the rear view camera wiring can become loose or damaged, causing the problem.

-Dealers will repair the deck lid wiring harness possibly replace the camera.
+Ford said in documents that it knows of two minor crashes and no injuries due to the problem.

 Copyright 2022 The Associated Press.
 All rights reserved.